Serinolli/e-commerce-api/README.md

 ## e-commerce-api

+### Description
 Using the context of an API for e-commerce to learn and practice some backend concepts.

+### Working on
+Structuring the project ⌛